jeffreyqdd/advanced_cs/README.md

 # Java Basics
 I am new to Java.
 Here are some personal notes to myself.
 ## Basic Syntax
 1. Java is a strictly object orientated language.
-It is also a compiled langauge.
+It is also a compiled language.
 2. public static void main() serves as a starting point for the program.
 3. always create an instance of the driver class to access methods.
 4. class A implements interface. class Child extends BaseClass